ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 Basically 3D printing can be described as: Producing 3D modeled objects by printing them with a 3D printer.
 It offers a new way to do fast prototyping without the need to create very expensive molds or stencils.

-It has long been hyped to be the next big thing:
+It has long been hyped to be the next big thing for:

-- Everyday use, recreating objects, replacing broken parts
+- Everyday use: recreating objects, replacing broken parts
-- Medical use, create patient specific casts or prostheses that fit better
+- Medical use: create patient specific casts or prostheses that fit better
-- Weapons (in the news), 3D print a gun, can pass through metal detector
+- Weapons: [In the news](https://www.bbc.com/news/technology-45018513), 3D print a gun which can pass through metal detector, and is not registered with the authorities.

-Although 3D printing has changed how prototyping works a lot of misconceptions exist:
+Although 3D printing has changed how prototyping works, a lot of misconceptions exist:

 - 3D printing is slow, very slow
   - Thus not usable to create batches of the same object